 Don’t attempt to sort the problem out yourself - call for suitably qualified help immediately.

 Phone the National Gas Emergency Service on 0800 111 999.

 Let your neighbours know if you think they may be affected by the leak – it’s better to be safe than sorry!

-If you’ve evacuated the premises, don’t let anyone (apart from the person sent to repair the leak, of course) back into the property.
+If you’ve evacuated the premises, don’t let anyone other than the engineer back into the property.
 Wait to be given the all clear before going back inside.